Skip to main content

 warning

-Until we can re-sign XCP-ng's PV drivers for Windows, you will need the PV drivers from Citrix before enabling Secure Boot for a Windows VM.
+Until we can re-sign XCP-ng's PV drivers for Windows, you will need the PV drivers from XenServer before enabling Secure Boot for a Windows VM.
 See Setup Secure Boot for Windows VMs.

-Note: it's not necessary that the XCP-ng host boots in UEFI mode.
+Note: it's not necessary that the XCP-ng host boots in UEFI mode for Secure Boot to be enabled on VMs.

 How XCP-ng Manages the Certificates